redhat-developer/dotnet-tekton-tasks/docs/releasing.md

 1. Before publishing the release, verify the assets contain both a `resources.tar.gz` and a `catalog.yaml` file.

-1. Verify the `catalog.yaml` must include all tasks defined in the repository.
+1. Verify the `catalog.yaml` includes all tasks defined in the repository, and ensure the `version` fields matches the release version.

 1. Click _Publish Release_ to make the release public.